Origins of the ABU

 The Colonel thought that because of the effect on the morale in the Company that it would be a good idea to have the other companies come up with a mythical mascot.
 The other companies did.
 However, I believe that A Company still has the Abu as a mythical mascot and probably nobody recalls the name of the other companies’ mascots.

 After my tour with the 101st, I spent time in Alabama as an Army Reserve Advisor and a Tour in Alaska.
 I had received a reserve commission in 1950 and completed 21 years of service in 1964, At the time I was a junior major and the active duty limit for Reserve Majors was 2l years.

-The first day I was at the Club, I found that the City of San Mateo had adoped my old Company, A/327th.
-The Company had travelled to San Mateo for Amed Forces Day, participated in a City Parade, attended a dinner and dance at the Elk’s Club that night and then returned to Fort Campbell.
+The first day I was at the Club, I found that the City of San Mateo had adopted my old Company, A/327th.
+The Company had traveled to San Mateo for Armed Forces Day, participated in a City Parade, attended a dinner and dance at the Elk’s Club that night and then returned to Fort Campbell.

-Anyway, I completed the aduit and recommended no change to the organization’s status.
+Anyway, I completed the audit and recommended no change to the organization’s status.